Tag Archives: statistics

 • Tarsus or tarsometatarsus, the “foot” or lowest part of the leg, from which two measurements can be made:

 • Length, from the intratarsal joint where the ankle meets the heel to just above the base of the middle toe below the lowest scute (scale) on the leg.
 This measurement is a long diagonal from the intratarsal joint at the back of the leg to the base of the toe at the front of the foot.
 Reports of this measurement can vary, perhaps because of imprecision of identifying the end points.
-(Baldwin et al. 1931, Fig. 136)
+(Figure 136 (© Baldwin et al. 1931 as licensed by Creative Commons).

 • Width, which Baldwin et al. 1931 prescribe should be taken at the midpoint of the tarsus.
-The tarsus is wider when measured from front to back and narrower when measured from one side to the other; generally the front-to-back diameter of the tarsus is measured (Baldwin et al. 1931, Fig. 137).
+The tarsus is wider when measured from front to back and narrower when measured from one side to the other; generally the front-to-back diameter of the tarsus is measured (Fig. 137 © Baldwin et al. 1931 as licensed by Creative Commons).
 But the few reported measurements for Bald Eagles are taken just above the toes at the narrowest point of the tarsus, and calculations are of an average of two measurements taken front-to-back and side-to-side, yielding mean width rather than diameter.
 Either way, width is a highly variable measurement in reports, and specimens do not always yield reliable readings (Bortolotti 1984a and Bortolotti 1984c).

 • Specimens can provide reliable readings.

-• Length of a feather, the chord of the shaft from where it enters the skin to its tip, without flattening the shaft.
-(Baldwin et al. 1931, Fig. 114)
+• Length of a feather, the chord of the shaft from where it enters the skin to its tip, without flattening the shaft (Fig. 114 © Baldwin et al. 1931 as licensed by Creative Commons).

 • For Bald Eagles this is usually done only on flight feathers.